opencontainers/web/content/index-include-1.md

 include = "index-1"
 +++

-**The Open Container Project is a lightweight, open governance structure, to be formed under the auspices of the Linux Foundation, for the express purpose of creating open industry standards around container formats and runtime.
-The OCP was launched on June 22nd 2015: [Press Release](/pressrelease), [FAQ](/faq).**
+**The Open Container Initiative is a lightweight, open governance structure, to be formed under the auspices of the Linux Foundation, for the express purpose of creating open industry standards around container formats and runtime.
+The OCI was launched on June 22nd 2015: [Press Release](/pressrelease), [FAQ](/faq).**

-**Project Sponsors:**
+**Initiative Sponsors:**
 Apcera,
 AWS,
 Cisco,
 CoreOS,
+Datera,
 Docker,
 EMC,
 Fujitsu,